 Richard is fully involved with supporting and placing supply teachers.
 He is on-hand providing advice and feedback throughout the period of each contract.

-James is our Co-Director at Supported Recruitment.
+James is our Co-Director at Supported Recruitment and is the lead school-support contact for the Leeds branch; offering practical advice, support and feedback for all supply placements.
 He is an experienced recruiter and manager with a proven track record in building successful, long-term relationships with clients and candidates.

 James has worked in recruitment for over a decade and takes real pride in delivering the best possible service for the people he works with.